jonathanmorris180/salesforce.nvim/README.md

 extension for VS Code.
 Out of the box commands include:

 - `:SalesforceExecuteFile`: Execute the current file as anonymous Apex
-- `:SalesforceToggleConsoleDebug`: Toggle debug logging for the console (this can also be set in the config options)
+- `:SalesforceToggleCommandLineDebug`: Toggle debug logging for the console (this can also be set in the config options)
 - `:SalesforceToggleLogFileDebug`: Toggle file debug logging (this can also be set in the config options)
 - `:SalesforceRefreshOrgInfo`: Refresh the org info for the current project
 - `:SalesforceClosePopup`: Close the popup window (useful in case you navigated away from it)